-Most recently, our team has developed the Kenya Youth Agri-Preneurship Curriculum to build the foundational business and agribusiness skills of youth participants.
-In partnership with the Kenya Youth Employment & Skills (K-YES) activity, Making Cents will support the implementation of the curriculum by training Master Trainers, developing key facilitation skills, and fostering a youth-inclusive training system throughout KCDMS target regions in Kenya, reaching 117 youth.
+To support youth entrepreneurship, our team developed the Kenya Youth Agri-Preneurship Curriculum to build the foundational business and agribusiness skills of youth participants.
+In partnership with the Kenya Youth Employment and Skills (K-YES) activity, Making Cents supported the implementation of the curriculum by training Master Trainers, developing key facilitation skills, and fostering a youth-inclusive training system throughout KCDMS target regions in Kenya, reaching 117 youth.
 Making Cents also supported the implementation of youth and agriculture radio and social media campaigns for youth champions to promote to their peers the economic opportunities available in the agriculture sector, using key messages developed through co-creation with young people who are leaders within the agriculture sector and their communities.